 Graphis is committed to presenting and promoting the work of exceptional talent in Design, Advertising, Photography and Art/Illustration.
 In addition to the Platinum, Gold, and Silver winners, Graphis also embraces rising talent, all of whom have an equal Archive presentation.
 In our hardcover Annuals, Platinum and Gold winners receive full-page exposure, and Silver and Merit Winners are also visually presented.
 Up to 500 entries from each competition are included in the online archive for future reference, where everyone gets the same presentation.
 Today, the Graphis tradition continues, presenting award-winning work from 1944 to the present in digital and print.

-1. 50% off on all Graphis CFE entries and Books.
+1. 50% off all Graphis Call for Entries, Books and Digital Publications.

 Interested in a Professional Membership?
 Click here.

 Graphis Magazine was first published in 1944 by Walter Herdeg and Dr. Walter Amstutz in Zürich, Switzerland.
 In 1952, Mr. Herdeg introduced the Graphis Annual (Design with Illustration) and in that same year, was invited into the Alliance Graphique International.
 After a split from Dr. Walter Amstutz in 1964, Mr. Herdeg became the sole publisher.
 In 1966, he introduced the Graphis Photo Annual (Design with Photography), followed seven years later by the Graphis Poster Annual.